exasim-project/NeoFOAM-WhitePaper/WhitePaper.md

  - collaborative platforms like GitHub and GitLab allow a more distributed and collaborative development
  - these platforms also provide automated workflows to ensure good coding practices and testing

+# The NeoFOAM architecture
+ - Kokkos [@Trott_Kokkos_3_Programming_2022] based approach

+## Executor
+NeoFOAM uses the MPI+X approach for parallelism, where X is the execution space used for device parallelism.
+The Executor class uses Kokkos, provides an interface for memory management, and specifies where to execute the operations:

+ - SerialExecutor: run on the CPU with MPI
+ - CPUExecutor: run on the CPU with either OpenMP or C++ Threads in Combination and MPI
+ - GPUExecutor: run on the GPU with MPI

+## Field
+## DSL

+# Future work
+## LibTooling based OpenFOAM refactoring
+## Package Manager